Diana Green (cartoonist)

-Diana Green is an American comics comics creator.
+Diana Green is an American comics creator.
 She is known for her debut comic strip Tranny Towers and is one of the first transgender cartoonists to include openly transgender characters in her comics.
 Throughout her career, she has contributed to various LGBTQ publications, such as Gay Comix and "Omaha" the Cat Dancer, as well as publishing her own works.

 Personal life

 Green spent her early years of childhood in New Mexico.
 Her parents were both in the United States Air Force, so Green moved around numerous times before she settled down in Minneapolis, Minnesota.
 Diana Green came out as transgender in 1985, and underwent gender reassignment surgery a couple of years later.
 She is an outspoken activist for state-funded surgeries.
 She is an advocate for AIDS victims, illustrated and designed for the Minnesota AIDS Project, and donates to LGBTQ+ charities and organizations.

 Education

 Diana Green received a BFA in Comic Book Illustration from the Minneapolis College of Art & Design (MCAD).
 She is credited as the first transsexual woman to earn this BFA.
 She has a Master's Degree in Liberal Studies from Hamline University, with a focus on creative nonfiction and screenwriting.